-Browsing through Internet postings about the benefits of apple cider vinegar will likely give you pause.
+Browsing through Internet postings about the benefits of apple cider vinegar for dogs will likely give you pause.
 Some laud it as a wonder product for everything – including curing cancer!
 Then you find the naysayers, who cite the FDA’s stand that apple cider vinegar has no nutrients.
 Of course, you already realize the truth is somewhere between.

 It won’t cure cancer, but some research shows it shrinking tumors.
 Apple cider vinegar will not cure diabetes, either, although it’s been shown to help with blood sugar control.